 Kodiak Island is hunting paradise!
 Kodiak holds a healthy population of trophy Sitka black-tailed deer.
+The Alaska Department of Fish and Game (ADFG) estimates there are 80,000 deer on Kodiak Island.
+Both, resident and non-residents are allowed 3 deer of either sex per year.
 This is a great hunt for one of the most beautiful deer in North America.
-Access to our remote location is by float plane from Kodiak to the main lodge.
-Kodiak’s deer reach weights of 175 to 200 pounds, producing some excellent trophies.
-Hiking up the hillsides while spending time glassing and then stalking is the preferred way for Sitka black-tailed deer hunting.
-For the non-hiker, it's best to book a later hunt and you can stay down low and quietly wait for the deer to come to you.
+Our Kodiak hunting camp is only 20-minute flight from the city of Kodiak.
+Hunts are primarily spot-and-stalk after a short hike up the mountainside above the alders and below the snow-line, glassing open areas for mature bucks in rut.
+While other hunters choose to hunt from elevated strategic position on ridges over looking drainages, funnel areas, and open meadows.
+During mid-October, snow tends to push many deer off the mountains into the lower hills and beaches.
+For non-hikers, it's best to book a later hunt so you can stay down low on the beach and quietly wait for the deer to come to you.
+Sitka Black-tailed bucks come into rut and begin chasing doe’s late October, with the peak rut being mid-late November.
+A mature Sitka black-tailed buck weighs 150 to 200 pounds when field dressed and can sport an impressive set of antlers.
 The opportunity to collect a trophy Sitka black-tailed deer makes for a great hunting experience.
-Each day you will begin with a hearty breakfast, then we’re off to transport you, preferably with hunting partners, by boat to the spot of your choice of several hunting locations.
-You will be given a lunch and a VHF radio so that you can call to be picked up at the end of your hunting day.
-You will then be transported back to the main lodge where a comfortable living room, banya steam bath, warm fire, and a delicious meal awaits you.
+Typical daily schedule: Each day clients will begin with a hearty breakfast, then they are off to hunt around our camp or transported by boat to a choice location.
+Clients will be given a box lunch, snacks, beverages and hunt in pairs or as a group.
+At the end of the day, your hunting party will be transported back to camp to a warm fire place where a delicious meal awaits you.
 Sharing your stories with us will be the highlight of our day.
 Method of take is your choice (rifle, archery or muzzle loader).
 Besides Sitka black-tailed deer, Kodiak offers sea duck hunting, fox hunting, and sport fishing.
+Sport Fishing: You can go fishing for Halibut, Ling cod, Black rockfish, and salmon.
+Sport fishing license and King stamp are required.
+Daily fee is required for fishing.
 Sea Duck Hunting: Bring your shotgun for sea ducks.
-Ducks include: Harlequin, Golden Eye, Old Squaw, Bufflehead, Mallard, Pintail, Brandt, and many more.
-Fox Hunting: Kodiak Island has 3 color phases of red fox (Red, Cross and Black, also referred to as Silver).
-Your deer hunting license will cover fox hunting (limit is 2 foxes) as well and there is no additional charge.
-Sport Fishing: You can also go fishing for Halibut, Ling cod, and Black rockfish.
+Ducks include: Harlequin, Golden Eye, Old Squaw, Bufflehead, red breasted and common mergansers.
+Puddle ducks include: mallard, pintail, widgeons, green wing teal, gadwalls, and many more.
+Hunting license, Alaska waterfowl stamp and Federal migratory bird hunting and conservation stamp are required.
+Daily fee is required for duck hunting.
+Fox Hunting: Kodiak Island has three color phases of red fox (Red, Cross and Black, also referred to as Silver).
+Your hunting license will cover fox hunting (limit is 2 foxes) and there is no additional charge.

 Click for larger photos.